yukirang/leetcode-js-solution/README.md

-My own solution to the leetcode problems using JavaScript.
+My JavaScript solution to the leetcode problems.